 We paddle in most weather conditions with the exception of heavy, persistent rain or strong winds.
+Winds have more of a detrimental effect on SUP sessions as our Safety OP's limits us lower wind speeds than on a Kayak.
 If we do have to cancel a trip we normally do it 24 hours in advance and send you a text to save a wasted journey.
 We try to move the trip to another date to suit but if this is not possible for you or us we refund any monies paid in full.

 What is the Maximum Weight and Height?

 Most or our kayaks are suitable for those weighing under 16 Stone and up to 6 feet tall.
 If you are heavier and/or taller than this let us know at the time of booking and we will reserve one of our larger kayaks or SUP boards or a double kayak which you can paddle on your own if available (additional charges may apply).